 As we already explored with Netflix, consumption data is just part of the adaptive learning formula.
 To identify the right content for the right person at the right time, an adaptive strategy must consider multiple data sources, including:

-- Consumption: what content/experiences is the user consuming and how do these activities potentially relate to their performance?
+- Consumption: what content/experiences is the person consuming and how do these activities potentially relate to their performance?

-- Knowledge: what expressed knowledge growth/gaps have been identified at this time for the user?
+- Knowledge: what expressed knowledge growth/gaps have been identified at this time for the person?

-- Behavior: what behaviors is the user demonstrating on the job and how do these decisions relate to expectations/knowledge?
+- Behavior: what behaviors is the person demonstrating on the job and how do these decisions relate to expectations/knowledge?

-- Outcome: what results is the user achieving and how do these outcomes relate to the other data categories?
+- Outcome: what results is the person achieving and how do these outcomes relate to the other data categories?

 By continuously pulling together comprehensive data on what someone consumes, knows, does and achieves, we can get pretty darn close to a 360 degree profile on the individual.
 We can then use this data to ask better questions and target the right resources and recommendations when appropriate.